OpenST/ost-wallet-sdk-react-native/documentation/OstWalletUI.md

 ```

 #### Initiate Recovery

-A user can control their Brand Tokens using their authorized devices.
-If they lose their authorized device, they can recover access to their BrandTokens by authorizing a new device via the recovery process.
+A user can control their tokens using their authorized device(s).
+If the user loses their authorized device, she can recover access to their tokens by authorizing a new device via the recovery process.

 If application set `recoverDeviceAddress` then OstWalletUI ask for `pin` to initiate device recovery.
 Else it displays authorized device list for given `userId` to select device from.